Chicago Union Station

 Union Station’s interior spaces and commuter experience have never recovered from the demolition of the soaring Union Station Concourse building.

-In the early 1980s, the Fred Harvey restaurant in Union Station was damaged by a fire, and this dramatic two-story space has never reopened.
+In the early 1980s, the Fred Harvey restaurant in Union Station was damaged by a fire.
+This dramatic two-story space never reopened.

 In 1991, the pedestrian flow of train passengers was diverted, thus denying commuters the opportunity to pass through the grand and majestic Great Hall/Waiting Room on their walk to and from work.
 Ironically, at a time when more passenger train passengers were being routed through Union Station, the opportunity to experience the heroic grandeur of the historic station had been significantly diminished.